Updated May 16, 2026§ For Vehicles

 TKSTAR TK905 No Signal Indoors?
 GPS Fix and Workarounds

 TKSTAR TK905 indoors?
-GPS lock takes 5-10 min cold start without sky view.
-A-GPS workarounds, window placement, plus signal tests that work.
+GPS lock stalls without sky view.
+Use A-GPS checks, window placement, and outdoor reset steps to restore reliable tracking.

 HotAirTag earns a small commission on qualifying Amazon purchases at no extra cost to you.
 All picks are independently selected.
 Read our full affiliate disclosure.

-TKSTAR TK905 cold-start indoors takes 5-10 minutes without A-GPS.
+TKSTAR TK905 cold-start indoors can stall without A-GPS or sky view.
 Move it near a window or step outside briefly to grab a fresh fix.

 • Cold-start indoors fails because GPS needs sky view.
 The TK905's A-GPS download is supposed to help but only works in 4G coverage areas.

-• Window placement reduces cold-start to 2-4 minutes.
-Any window facing outdoor is enough; the angle matters less than the line-of-sight to sky.
+• Window placement improves cold-start odds.
+Any window facing outdoor helps; the angle matters less than the line-of-sight to sky.

-• Drive 5 minutes outdoors to seed the almanac.
-Once GPS locks once, the TK905 retains satellite data for 4 hours and re-acquires fast.
+• Step outdoors briefly to seed the almanac.
+Once GPS locks once, the TK905 has a much easier time reacquiring later.

 • Check 4G signal first.
-Without LTE, A-GPS download fails, and cold start takes 10-15 minutes of pure GPS searching.
+Without LTE, A-GPS download fails, and the tracker falls back to slower pure GPS searching.

 • Avoid metal-roof buildings entirely.
 Steel-frame warehouses, parking garages, and metal-sided buildings act as Faraday cages.